Linfield College Office of Financial Aid - Satisfactory Academic Progress

 Students are expected to maintain at least a 2.00 cumulative grade point average (GPA).
-Students with less than a 2.00 cumulative grade point average will be placed on academic probation and have one semester to improve their academic record before being suspended from Linfield College.
-Grade-point requirements are monitored by the Registrar’s Office and is fully described in the Linfield College course catalog under Academic Policies and Procedures.
+Students with less than a 2.00 cumulative GPA will be placed on academic probation and have one semester to improve their academic record before being suspended from Linfield College.
+GPA requirements are monitored by the Registrar’s Office and is fully described in the Linfield College course catalog under Academic Policies and Procedures.
 Students on academic probation are eligible to receive financial aid.

-Full time matriculating students are eligible to receive federal financial aid for a maximum of 150 percent of the time required to complete a degree or certificate program.
+Matriculated students are eligible to receive federal financial aid for a maximum of 150% of the time required to complete a degree or certificate program.
 For example: A minimum of 125 credits are required to earn a baccalaureate degree.
 The maximum number of credits for which a student may be eligible to receive federal financial aid is 187.5 (125 x 150%).
 All credits attempted are included in credits toward completion and are considered in the calculation for maximum time frame eligibility.
 Repeated courses (along with the original attempt) must be counted towards the maximum time frame.
 Students may receive federal financial aid one time for retaking previously passed coursework.
-Students who have attempted more than 150% of the credits required for their program of study are not considered to be making SAP and therefore, are ineligible for financial aid.
-All transfer credits accepted by Linfield College will be included when determining maximum timeframe eligibility as both attempted and completed.
+Students who have attempted more than 150% of the credits required for their program of study are not considered to be making SAP and are ineligible for financial aid.
+Also, a student is ineligible when it becomes mathematically impossible for a student to complete their program within 150% of the length of their program.
+All transfer credits accepted by Linfield will be included when determining maximum timeframe eligibility as both attempted and completed.

 Pace is required to ensure students complete their program of study within the maximum time frame.
 Pace is calculated by dividing cumulative credits successfully completed by cumulative credits attempted.
 For example: Cumulative Credits Successfully Completed_______ ÷ Cumulative Credits Attempted_________ = _________%.
 (Example: 56 ÷ 70 = 80%) Students must have an overall completion rate of 66.67% or more or financial aid is suspended.
 Remedial coursework can be excluded.